Ectroverse/EctroverseDjango/README.md

 - map bonuses? ancients
 - do we need the market?
 - other operations, as well as spells and incantations
+- move the menu button to the main header and perhaps draw it nicely

 ## Getting it setup on a new machine: